 Bonus points to KOAA for refusing to use a “Breaking News” banner across the bottom of the screen when displaying information that was hours old.
 Bonus points to KKTV for including an in-studio interpreter translating live in sign language for the hearing impaired (that’s what service to the whole community looks like, btw).

 Note to people who invariably complained about non-stop coverage on any/all stations: I get it.
 Once assured we were perfectly safe, our 9-year-old son became bored with the incessant coverage, too.
-But To complain about missing a repeat episode of the fifth incarnation of CSI is selfish at best.
-Try reading a book if you’re spent on wildfire coverage.
+But to complain about missing a repeat episode of the fifth incarnation of CSI is selfish at best.
+Try reading a book if you’re tired of wildfire coverage.

 The fact is that our local television stations were honoring their commitment to the public, the foundation of their FCC licenses to broadcast.
 There was nothing more important that the stations could be doing than telling the community as much as possible about the Waldo Canyon Fire in those first few days.
 It’s impossible for any mass medium to satisfy hundreds of thousands of people with a singular, linear offering; you’re going to be disappointed sometimes if you rely on it.